mandelsoft/kubelink/README.md

 reacable from the  cluster's node network.

-Basically any non-conflicting IP address can be used for a mesh service address instead of an address of the mesh ip range as long it configured as allowed IP on the caller side, and not prohibited by the firewall setting for this link (`egress` rule).
+Basically any non-conflicting IP address can be used for a mesh service address instead of an address of the mesh ip range as long as it is configured as allowed IP on the caller side, and not prohibited by the firewall setting for this link (`egress` rule).
 But so far it is not routed in the providing cluster.